Imperative MPC: An End-to-End Self-Supervised Learning with Differentiable MPC for UAV Attitude Control

 The UAV attitude quickly returns to a stable hover state for an initial condition of 20° using our iMPC as the controller.

-Control performance of our method under different levels of wind disturbance
+Control performance of iMPC and Reinforcement Learning Proximal Policy Optimization (PPO) under different levels of wind disturbance.

 Learned Dynamics Parameters